House Ways and Means Subcommittee on Social Security Hearing

 (2) Providing appropriate guidance to agency adjudicators (primarily ALJs, but conceivably DDS hearing officers in some cases) by: (a) Issuing, after coordination with other SSA policymakers, interpretive "minutes" on questions of adjudicatory principles and procedures, and (b) articulating the proper handling of specific issues in case review opinions to be given precedential significance.
 The minutes and opinions should be consistent with the Commissioner's Social Security Rulings.
 Such guidance papers should be distributed throughout the system, made publicly available, and indexed.

-That statement retains its force and, with the demise of the DRB experiment, it is up to SSA and the Congress to consider something beyond simply increasing the size of the Appeals Council to massive proportion.
+That statement retains its force and, with the demise of the DRB experiment, it is up to SSA and the

 4. Considering the Establishment of a Social Security Court